 Gonorrhea During Pregnancy: Symptoms, Treatment and Prevention

-During pregnancy, in order to protect your growing baby, one of the most important things prioritizes your health.
-This can be more of a challenge for women who have sexually transmitted diseases and become pregnant, or who contract one while pregnant.
+During pregnancy, in order to protect your growing baby, one of the most important things is to prioritize your health.
+This can be more of a challenge for women who have sexually transmitted diseases and become pregnant, or who contract an STD while pregnant.
 What about gonorrhea during pregnancy?

 It is not impossible to have a safe and healthy pregnancy while having gonorrhea.
 You just want to work carefully with your doctor and take all the appropriate steps to ensure the health of your baby.
 Gonorrhea during pregnancy does not mean you will not have a healthy baby.

 Gonorrhea is a highly contagious STD that infects both men and women and is spread through vaginal, anal and oral sex with a partner who has gonorrhea.
 If untreated, the bacteria spreads from the site of infection within days or weeks.
 The good news is gonorrhea can be cured with the right treatment.

 What are the symptoms of gonorrhea while pregnant?

 Gonorrhea can be notoriously hard to diagnose because it may not manifest itself with any obvious signs right away.
 For many people infected with gonorrhea the first sign is if a partner, past or current, begins developing symptoms.
 Some men may not show any symptoms, but other men report symptoms that include:

 Similar to men, women may not experience any symptoms right away.
 Early symptoms may even be mistaken for a bladder infection.
 However, this does not mean serious complications won’t arise from gonorrhea despite the lack of symptoms.

 - Soreness of the anus (for both men and women)